 BACKGROUND AND UNDERLYING CONCEPTS

+In accordance with Title 5, Section 51022, “College districts are required by current regulation and statute to develop a process for program discontinuance and minimum criteria for the discontinuance of occupational programs.”

 This procedure is based on the guiding principle that:

 1) considerations of program discontinuance are distinct from program improvement;

-2) if there is mutual agreement between the affected faculty of a program and the administration, and when students will not be adversely affected, the processes of this procedure (i.e., two semesters of program review and convening of the Program Discontinuance Review Committee) do not need to go into effect;
+2) if there is mutual agreement between the affected faculty of a program and the administration, and when students will not be adversely affected, program inactivation may proceed through the curriculum process and the additional processes of this procedure (i.e., two semesters of program review and convening of the Program Discontinuance Review Committee) do not need to go into effect.
+The curriculum inactivation process must include both documented mutual agreement and explanation of student impact;

 3) program discontinuance is both academic and professional for local academic senates, and insofar as the procedure impacts employment, it is a matter of collective bargaining in all cases.

-As a result, this procedure will be kept separate from development of Department/Discipline portfolios.
-In addition, if this procedure needs to be invoked, or if a program is to be discontinued on the basis of mutual faculty/administration agreement, the College of the Sequoias Teachers Association will be notified and given the necessary time to resolve the issues of collective bargaining.
+This process should not be construed as an inducement to look for programs to discontinue, or as a threat to honest participation in academic processes such as program review.
+If this procedure needs to be invoked, or if a program is to be discontinued on the basis of mutual faculty/administration agreement, the College of the Sequoias Teachers Association will be notified and given the necessary time to resolve issues of collective bargaining where applicable.

 Vital academic considerations include the following:

-effects on students, balancing the college curriculum,
+effects on students, including analysis of disproportionate impact,

+balancing the college curriculum,

 education and budget planning, and

-issues of regional coordination for occupational programs.
-Qualitative as well as quantitative data need to be used as a result.
-Qualitative data are less statistical and more value-laden.
-The quality, breadth, and depth of the curriculum and the teaching and learning process should be taken into consideration.
-Student satisfaction and how the program is perceived by articulating universities or employing business and industry are factors as well.
-Quantitative data include the following: weak enrollment trend (e.g., lack of demand); insufficient frequency of course section offerings to assure reasonable availability for students; poor retention; poor term-to-term persistence for those in courses in the major; poor rate for student achievement of program goals; lack of demand in the workforce; and/or unavailability of the transfer major.
+issues of regional coordination for occupational programs

+The initial determination that a program is in jeopardy should consider the above using qualitative and quantitative data..
+Qualitative data are less statistical and more value-laden and include the quality, breadth, and depth of the curriculum and the teaching and learning process.Student satisfaction and how the program is perceived by articulating universities or employing business and industry are factors as well.
+Quantitative data include the following: enrollment trends (e.g., demand); frequency of course section offerings to assure reasonable availability for students; retention; term-to-term persistence; student achievement of program goals;workforce demand and labor market data; and/or availability of the transfer major.

+Definitions

+For the purposes of this policy, the following definitions apply.

+Discipline: an individual area of study consisting of all the courses in a given subject area code (for example, ENGL for English).
+This is the baseline level of instruction.

+Program: Per Title 5, 55000 (m) “an organized sequence of courses leading to a defined objective, a degree, a certificate, a diploma, a license, or transfer to another institution of higher education.”

+Department/Division: An organizational designation combining associated disciplines and programs.

 PROCESS

-A review process will go into effect when the Vice-President for Academic Services, in consultation with the discipline faculty and the Division Dean using the factors listed above, has determined that a program is in jeopardy.
-Department/program/discipline members and the administrator working directly with the program will identify aspects, i.e., qualitative and quantitative data, which apply to the specific program, and then do a preliminary analysis of items related to the mission of the college, enrollment trends, workforce-related issues, completion rates, articulation issues, course availability (both lower and upper division), and outside agency requirements.
+A review process will go into effect when the Vice-President for Academic Services, in consultation with the discipline faculty and the Division Dean using the academic considerations listed above, has determined that a program is in jeopardy.
+Department/ /discipline members and the administrator working directly with the program will identify qualitative and quantitative data which apply to the specific program, and then do a preliminary analysis of items related to the mission of the college, enrollment trends, workforce-related issues, completion rates, articulation issues, course availability), and outside agency requirements.
 Then formal notice, including the factors used to make the determination,

 will be sent to the President of the Academic Senate, the co-chairs of the Curriculum Committee, the President of COSTA, and the College President.